ereiskind/nolcat/docs/source/the_database.rst

    * For statistics sources with manually collected COUNTER R4 reports, set `Usage_Is_Being_Collected`, `Manual_Collection_Required`, and `Is_COUNTER_Compliant` to true, choose the appropriate `Collection_Status`, then, if applicable, prepare the R4 reports:

      1. Load each R4 report into OpenRefine, ignoring the first seven (7) lines at the beginning of the file and naming the project `<Statistics_Source_ID>_<report type>_<fiscal year in "yy-yy" format>`

+        * Gale reports needed to be copied and pasted as values with the paste special dialog box to work in OpenRefine

      2. Apply the JSON appropriate for the report type
      3. Export the OpenRefine project as an Excel file (this preserves the encoding) into a folder just for these files